D0T-B0X/RotatingCube/README.md

 And, Voila!
 You now have the Rotating Cube on your screen!

-==!!If you are on a windows system, make sure cmake is installed and edit `CMakeLists.txt` to use windows path syntax!!==
+<mark>!!If you are on a windows system, make sure cmake is installed and edit `CMakeLists.txt` to use windows path syntax!!</mark>